vvkorz/vvkorz.github.io/index.md

 Hi!

-My name is Vladimir Korzinov.
-I am a full stack data scientist and software developer in Germany.
+My name is Vladimir and this is my personal website.
+At work I am focusing on building and operating machine learning solutions and supervising small team of data scientists and ML engineers.

+In my free time I like to geek out with Raspberry PIs and enjoy hiking and travelling.

 <i class="far fa-fw fa-envelope"></i>: korzinovvv <i class="fas fa-at"></i> gmail [dot] com